saltstack/salt/doc/topics/development/conventions/formulas.rst

 and starting a service, setting up users or permissions, and many other common tasks.

-.. note:: Formulas require Salt 0.17 or later.

-    More accurately, Formulas are not tested on earlier versions of Salt so your mileage may vary.

-    All Formulas require the grains execution module that shipped with Salt 0.16.4.
-Earlier Salt versions may copy :blob:`salt/modules/grains.py` into the :file:`/srv/salt/_modules` directory and it will be automatically distributed to all minions.

-    Some Formula utilize features added in Salt 0.17 and will not work on earlier Salt versions.

 All official Salt Formulas are found as separate Git repositories in the "saltstack-formulas" organization on GitHub: